 Let’s face it.
 The last two years have been difficult.

-From the continued pandemic, political polarization, and the war in Ukraine with its accompanying humanitarian crisis, to the ever worsening effects of climate change and the controversial Roe v.
+From the continued pandemic, political polarization, and the war in Ukraine with its accompanying humanitarian crisis, to the ever-worsening effects of climate change and the controversial Roe v.
 Wade ruling in the United States.
-And then, of course, there’s the economic downturn and the looming recession.
+And then, of course, there’s an economic downturn and the looming recession.

-Who hasn’t been directly impacted by the calamitous world events of the 21st century?
-And we’re only twenty-two years in!
+Who hasn’t been impacted by the calamitous world events of the 21st century?

 All these crises are hard to comprehend, and they have affected employees and companies in different ways.